 - Booking.com | Agoda

-✓ Best area to stay for enjoying the beach & great food near the city centre
+✓ Top neighbourhood to stay in Busan for enjoying the beach & great food near the city centre

 Sea and sun worshippers alike will love the surf & sand of Gwangan, Busan’s second most popular beach area next to Haeundae.
 In many ways Gwangan—with its beautiful Gwangalli Beach—is preferable to the most far-reaching Haeundae for its location closer to the city centre and its more mature evening festivities.

-Like other areas in Busan for travellers, Gwangan shines with its food & drink options.
+Like other choices for where to stay in Busan for travellers, Gwangan shines with its food & drink options.
 There are plenty of restaurants serving both Korean and international fare to keep your tastebuds a-buzzin’.

 The true pleasure of staying in Gwangan though comes at night.
 The city’s most famous bridge, Gwangandaegyo (Diamond Bridge), stretches across here, spanning the ocean over 7 kilometres over to Haeundae.
 Sitting with a drink to the faint evening glow of traffic racing across the lit-up bridge is one of the best experiences in the city.

-Gwangan is the perfect place to stay for travellers looking to spend some time on the beach without getting too far removed from the rest of the city.
+Gwangan is the perfect place to stay in Busan for travellers looking to spend some time on the beach without getting too far removed from the rest of the city.

 The slightly more urban feel of Gwangan compared to Haeundae appeals to those looking to delve into a little more authentic Korean city experience.